kmerfeld/bfrpg-diffs/Basic-Fantasy-RPG-Rules.md

 The caster assumes the physical nature of the assumed form while retaining their mental and spiritual characteristics.
-They gain the Armor Class and all physical attacks possessed by the form but does not gain any special, supernatural or spell-like abilities.
+They gain the Armor Class and all physical attacks possessed by the form but do not gain any special, supernatural or spell-like abilities.
 Dragon breath is a special ability, for instance, so were the caster to assume the form of a dragon they could use the dragon\'s normal claw, bite, and tail